-In any case, the API document is part of the API management process, and a good API documentation policy is bound to help in API governance.
+In any case, the API documentation is part of the API management process, and a good API documentation policy is bound to help in API governance.

-In software development, documenting each aspect of the software and what it does is crucial.
+Documenting each aspect of the software and what it does is crucial in software development.
 Therefore, API documentation is essential when developing any software or API, whether it has a simple functionality or a complicated one.

 As a result, the API reference documentation helps the developers of different software understand how to incorporate the API better.
 That helps them avoid any unnecessary programming obstacles and develop a more user-friendly experience for the final user.